 - a.
-'NBFCs' means the Non-Banking Financial Companies registered with the Reserve Bank of India, which shall also include Housing Finance Company (HFC) registered under Section 29 A of the National Housing Bank Act, 1987. - b.
-'Current investments' means the investments classified in the balance sheet of the borrower as 'current assets' and are intended to be held for less than one year. - c.
-'Long term investments' means all types of investments other than that classified as 'current assets'. - d.
+'Current investments' means the investments classified in the balance sheet of the borrower as 'current assets' and are intended to be held for less than one year. - b.
+'Long term investments' means all types of investments other than that classified as 'current assets'. - c.
+'NBFCs' means the Non-Banking Financial Companies registered with the Reserve Bank of India, which shall also include Housing Finance Company (HFC) registered under Section 29A of the National Housing Bank Act, 1987. - d.
 'Unsecured loans' means the loans not secured by any tangible asset.